- twitter: AlecMacGillis

 Alec MacGillis covers politics and government for ProPublica.
 MacGillis previously spent three years writing for The New Republic and five years as a national reporter for The Washington Post, where he was part of the team whose coverage of the Virginia Tech shooting won the 2008 Pulitzer Prize for breaking news.
 He was also a metro reporter for five years at the Baltimore Sun, where he and collaborators were Pulitzer finalists for their coverage of the Beltway sniper.
 He won the 2016 Robin Toner Prize for Excellence in Political Reporting.
-His work has appeared in the New York Times, the New Yorker and Harper's.
+His work has appeared in the New Yorker, Atlantic and New York Times Magazine.

 A resident of Baltimore, MacGillis is also the author of "The Cynic," a 2014 biography of Sen. Mitch McConnell.

 Today, 8 a.m.A long-harbored conservative dream — the “dismantling of the administrative state” — is taking place under Secretary Ben Carson.

 Aug.
 18, 5:54 p.m.Democrats from the state’s congressional delegation say articles by ProPublica, The New York Times Magazine and The Baltimore Sun raise “very serious and troubling concerns” about whether Kushner’s businesses comply with federal housing standards.

 Aug.
 16, 9:45 p.m.The city’s removal of Confederate statues in the dead of night was Baltimore’s latest attempt to make peace with the ghosts of the Civil War.

 June 27, 8 a.m.Amid a surging opiate crisis, the maker of the anti-addiction drug Vivitrol skirted the usual sales channels.
 It found a captive market for its once-a-month injection in the criminal justice system.